RustoMCSpit/awesome-linux-clap-list/README.md

 Please note, some of the below are experiencing GUI bugs and do not work perfectly!

 (Bold are my recommended plugins)

+Oh and by the way, just because it's free doesn't mean you shouldn't donate to support these creators!
+Your choice!!

 ### Plugin List

 - [Actuate](https://github.com/ardura/Actuate) - Synthesizer, Sampler, Granulizer